-Furthermore, the limitations of the transmission power and battery capacity cause the uplink bandwidth to be significantly more expensive than the downlink.
+Furthermore, the limitations of the transmission power and battery capacity cause the uplink bandwidth to be significantly more expensive in terms of network resource usage than the downlink.
+So the use of uploads from mobile devices must be more efficient when asked for.
 Battery consumption will be a long-lasting issue for mobile devices.
 Therefore, mobile user equipment will continue to have a lower online time if compared to non-mobile Internet devices, on which the majority of the P2P applications runs today.
 Reduced online time of the peers will greatly affect the download time and thus the user experience of P2P systems.

 In general, the Core Network of a mobile communication system is designed hierarchically.
 For GPRS or UMTS, the data traffic stream of each mobile traverses along core network, from the UMTS Terrestrial Radio Access Network (UTRAN) through the packet-switched domain and back.
 At the GGSN, the mobile hosts get assigned an IP address.
-Therefore, the GGSN is both the interface to the Internet and to other mobiles in the mobile domain, making it also the point in the core network where all packet traffic concentrates, see Fig. 1.
+Therefore, the GGSN is both the interface to the Internet and to other mobiles in the mobile domain, making it also the point in the core network where all packet traffic is concentrated, see Fig. 1.
 Note that generally in the core network several GGSNs exist, each serving as a gateway for a large portion of the mobile network.
-This hier-archical, very centralized topology is in strong contrast to the flat, mesh-like overlay network topologies of most P2P systems.
+This hierarchical, very centralized topology is in strong contrast to the flat, mesh-like overlay network topologies of most P2P systems.